jetaggart/stream-android-bubble-chat/README.md

 ## Final Thoughts

 Replicating iOS style messages on Android is relatively simple with drawables.
 Stream makes it even simpler with it's out of the box UI Components.
-You can start with Stream default views and customize them or build your own when you need.
+You can start with Stream default views and customize them or build your own.
 If you want full control, you can ignore the UI Components and use the lower level Stream libraries directly.
-It's easy to peel back the layers when you need!
+It's easy to peel back the layers when you need it!